 2 tablespoons crushed red pepper flakes (hot sausage only)

 1/4 teaspoon ground cayenne pepper (hot sausage only)

 Combine all ingredients in a large bowl and toss to coat.
 Cover and refrigerate for at least 8 hours and up to 2 days.

 Place feed shaft, screw, blade, and 1/4-inch plate of a meat grinder in the freezer for at least 2 hours.
 Grind sausage meat according to manufacturer's directions into the bowl of a stand mixer or a large bowl.
 If finer texture is desired, chill meat in freezer for 15 minutes before grinding again.

-In a stand mixer fitted with the paddle attachment, beat the sausage meat on medium high speed until it becomes tacky and sticky, about one minute.
-Alternatively, knead by hand for three to four minutes.
+In a stand mixer fitted with the paddle attachment, beat the sausage meat on medium-high speed until it becomes tacky and sticky, about 1 minute.
+Alternatively, knead by hand for 3 to 4 minutes.
 Transfer to a zipper-lock bag and seal.
 Sausage will keep for up to 1 week in the refrigerator.
 Stuff into casings or cook as desired.

 You must use a scale for this sausage.
 There is no way to accurately estimate the amount of salt needed otherwise.
 This recipe can be made with pre-ground pork as well.
 Mix ingredients as directed in step one, allow to rest at least 8 hours, then skip the grinding step and proceed as directed in Step 3.

 |Saturated Fat 11g||53%|